Planit

 What’s the job market like?

 If you want to enter work in any of these sectors, entry is very competitive so you will need determination and persistence to get into many careers.
-With the exception of marketing and printing, short term contracts and freelance work are common.
+Some areas, such as marketing and PR, offer long term/permanent jobs, but in other areas short term contracts and freelance work can be more common.

 Facts and figures